Fisher Theatre History

 The ambassador theatre group

-In March 2021, The Ambassador Theatre Group acquired the iconic Fisher Theatre from The Nederlander Company, as well as programming operation of the Detroit Opera House and Music Hall in Detroit and the operation of Golden Gate Theatre and Orpheum Theatre, both in San Francisco.
+In March 2021, The Ambassador Theatre Group acquired the iconic Fisher Theatre from The Nederlander Company, as well as Broadway programming at the Detroit Opera House and Music Hall in Detroit and the operation of Golden Gate Theatre and Orpheum Theatre, both in San Francisco.

 Founded in 1992, Ambassador Theatre Group (ATG) is the world’s number one live theater company with the vision of helping great shows to find the largest audiences.
 ATG operates over 50 venues in Britain, North America and Germany.
 It is an internationally recognized award-winning theater producer with productions in the West End and on Broadway and touring productions in the U.K., North America, Europe, Australia and Asia.
 ATG is also the market leader in theater ticketing services through ATG Tickets, LOVETheatre and Group Line.